 Gold Star Service Flag

 The gold star, symbolizing honor and glory, honors the individual who has been killed in action or has died while on active duty…someone who made the supreme sacrifice for his/her country.
 The death does not have to be combat-related nor confined to either Iraq or Afghanistan.
-The military servceperson must have died while in active service.
+The military service person must have died while in active service.